Behavioral Issues in Children with Blindness or Low Vision: A Guide for Parents

 - “She’s protective of her belongings.”

 “Problem behaviors” might be familiar or expected, but that doesn’t make them any less frustrating nor cause you to worry less.
 Behaviors like pushing, throwing, grabbing, yelling, or even biting might be observed at daycare or at home.
 You might ask, “Where did this behavior come from?
-He was such an easy baby!”
 It turns out that the reason for the sudden appearance of these behaviors is that they are clearly linked to developmental changes.
 As a toddler, the push for independence and the frustration of wanting to “do it myself” and experiencing “big” emotions that seem to change in just moments often result in “problem” behaviors.
 You might have experience with toddlers and have some strategies that work, or you may seek help from your team to learn some of the best ways to respond to your child when these behaviors occur.
 Some days it will be hard to “celebrate” this stage of growing up, but you are the expert.
 You try to let your toddler know that you understand that it’s hard to be two—or three or four—and you want to help them get through it!
 And, at the end of the day, you probably are thinking that it may be just as difficult to be a parent of a toddler!

 What about “repetitive behaviors?”
 You might have observed some other behaviors that are not unusual in children with vision impairments.
-She might “poke” or press on her eyes, rock her body, shake her head, flap her hands, or gaze at lights.
+Your child might “poke” or press on her eyes, rock her body, shake her head, flap her hands, or gaze at lights.
 These repetitive behaviors have been described as stereotypical behaviors or mannerisms and are likely self-stimulatory.
 As with other behaviors, it is important to understand why they are occurring and what to do about them.

 Challenging Behaviors in Children with Visual Impairments